18F/handbook/_pages/training-development/intro-to-github.md

 ### 7. Transferring a repository

 Often during the course of working with and transitioning projects to partners, an `18F`-owned Github repository will need to be transferred to the ownership of the partner.
-A "Transfer" is the recommended approach since it will include Issues, Pull Requests, and other Github metadata and history that won't be captured by just cloning the `git` respository which only contains the code.
+A "Transfer" is the recommended approach since it will include Issues, Pull Requests, and other Github metadata and history that won't be captured by just cloning the `git` repository which only contains the code.

 #### Transferring to another organization on Github.com